Recreational Fires & Open Burning

 Precautions Against Spread of Fire.
 It shall be unlawful for any owner or lessee of land to set fire to, or to procure another to set fire to, any woods, brush, logs, leaves, grass, debris, or other inflammable material upon such land unless he previously has taken all reasonable care and precaution, by having cut and piled the same or carefully cleared around the same, to prevent the spread of such fire to lands other than those owned or leased by him.
 It shall also be unlawful for any employee of any such owner or lessee of land to set fire to or to procure another to set fire to any woods, brush, logs, leaves, grass, debris, or other inflammable material, upon such land unless he has taken similar precautions to prevent the spread of such fire to any other land.
 (Code of Virginia § 10.1-1142-A)

 For additional information about the 4 p.m.
-Burn Law, local burn restrictions, and current fire information, please visit the Forest Protection and Fire Prevention section of the Virginia Department of Forestry (VDOF) website.
+Burn Law, local burn restrictions, and current fire information, please visit the Wildfire and Fire Safety section of the Virginia Department of Forestry (VDOF) website.

 AIR QUALITY RESTRICTIONS & FORECAST